sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 ...
 ```

-Now we can look _a_ more complete picture relying on CQRS, Aggregates, Events:
+Now we can look at _a_ more complete picture relying on CQRS, Aggregates, Events:

 ![](2019-08-23-18-36-30.png)